rebelsky/sams-assorted-musings-reflections/computing-policies-2019-09-16.md

 I raised these concerns as soon as I saw the new policy [12].
 I believe I first raised them with my Council rep, but I can no longer recall.
-At some point the Dean's office got involved.
+At some point, the Dean's office got involved.
 I thought I'd made my point, and changes would be made.
 But I was wrong.

 During the first week or so of classes, I learned indirectly that